-A criminal action requires the filing of a criminal complaint, save in the case of the crime against armorial bearings, crests or official public distinctions, be they national, foreign or international, in which case the criminal action will be public (i.e., commenced by the public prosecution service).
+A criminal action requires the filing of a criminal complaint, except in the case of a crime against armorial bearings, crests or official public distinctions, be they national, foreign or international, in which case the criminal action will be public (i.e., commenced by the public prosecution service).

 In terms of criminal proceedings, one very important provision is the possibility of filing a preliminary criminal search and seizure action, aimed at gathering evidence of acts of infringement and avoiding the destruction or hiding of evidence by the infringer.
 Pursuing a preliminary criminal search and seizure action is normally more straightforward than undergoing the more complicated civil proceeding of early production of evidence.
-Given that it is possible to rely both in civil and criminal proceedings on the evidence obtained under search and seizure warrant, an application for preliminary criminal search and seizure is frequently a useful starting point for civil infringement proceedings as well as for criminal proceedings per se.
+Given that it is possible in both civil and criminal proceedings to rely on the evidence obtained under a search and seizure warrant, an application for preliminary criminal search and seizure is frequently a useful starting point for civil infringement proceedings as well as for criminal proceedings per se.

 iii Obtaining relevant evidence of infringement and discovery

 The CPC states that the plaintiff may draw on all legal and morally legitimate means of proving the existence of the rights asserted.
-It makes specific reference to 'personal deposition' (the giving or oral evidence by the person or persons asserting the rights); the exhibition of documents or other material; witness testimony; expert evidence and court inspections.
+It makes specific reference to 'personal deposition' (the giving of oral evidence by the person or persons asserting the rights), the exhibition of documents or other material, witness testimony, expert evidence and court inspections.

 In addition, the CPC permits the court to direct early production of evidence.
 A party is therefore entitled to make an application for the production of expert evidence prior to the filing of the substantive lawsuit (or, post-filing, at an early stage of the proceedings).
-The plaintiff must demonstrate solid reasons for the application, for example, that there are reasonable grounds for fearing that, in the absence of an order for early production, the evidence in question may be lost or destroyed.
+The plaintiff must demonstrate solid reasons for the application – for example that there are reasonable grounds for fearing that, in the absence of an order for early production, the evidence in question might be lost or destroyed.